Taenia in animals

 Introduction

 Taenia spp. are parasitic cestodes (tapeworms) that infect both animals and humans, leading to significant veterinary and public health concerns.
-These parasites primarily inhabit the small intestine of their final hosts, while their larval stages (cysticerci) develop in the muscles and organs of intermediate hosts.
+These parasites primarily inhabit the small intestine of their final hosts while their larval stages (cysticerci) develop in the muscles and organs of intermediate hosts.
 Species such as Taenia saginata, Taenia solium, Taenia ovis, and Taenia hydatigena are commonly associated with infections in livestock and humans.
-Transmission occurs through the consumption of undercooked or contaminated meat, making meat inspection, and proper cooking essential preventive measures.
+Transmission occurs through the consumption of undercooked or contaminated meat, making meat inspection and proper cooking essential preventive measures.
 Effective diagnosis, treatment, and control strategies are crucial to reducing the economic and health burdens caused by these parasites.

 Taxonomy and Pre-Dilection Site